 To facilitate your dropshipping management, you can notify POS/warehouse managers when orders are placed automatically.

-All you points of sale and warehouses are gathered in a grid that consists of 8 columns:
+All your points of sale and warehouses are gathered in the grid that consists of 8 columns:

 - Checkbox (select items for mass actions here);

 - Store (store name and contacts; contains a filter);